bricksphd/teaching/FinalPresentationGuidelines.md

 ## During the Final
 - Talk to the class as if you were talking to an interviewer
 - Be positive and honest
+- Talk about the items that are on the final rubric

 ## Reminders
 - Skipping the final will result in an FW